 Imagine this: you follow echoing footsteps into a dark and gloomy factory.
 Lined up along the walls are robots - cute little robots - holding torches.
-The atmosphere is biblical and stuff creepily unpleasant, and in the background you hear an ominous chorus.
+The atmosphere is biblical and creepily unpleasant, and in the background, you hear an ominous chorus.
 Soon you will meet the mechanical leader: Robot Priest.
 Fast forward a couple of minutes.
 You are now in the air, the camera angle is positioned right above you, and you sit in a mech-like vehicle.

 Suddenly the game goes from Bayonetta-esque action to a mix of Gradius and Galaga.
-Equipped with machine guns and missiles you have to decimate everything on the screen while avoiding attacks, and towards the end you can usually expect a boss so huge that half the screen is covered.
+Equipped with machine guns and missiles you have to decimate everything on the screen while avoiding attacks, and towards the end, you can usually expect a boss so huge that half the screen is covered.
 Does this sound strange?
 Welcome to Nier: Automata.
 Platinum Games collaborated with Square Enix and Yoko Taro with the plan being to deliver a package of fast-paced action loosely based on the cult Nier game that hit PlayStation 3 and Xbox 360.

 The game is set a whopping 10,000 years after its predecessor, and we assume the role of 2B, an android that belongs to a YoRHa, a special force sent by the humanity that's currently taking shelter on the moon after a devastating alien invasion.
 The big threat on Earth consists of various types of machinery and robots.
-It will be up to us - 2B - and the rest of YoRHa to stop the horror by beating, beating, shooting, running and jumping down anything that gets in the way.
-The story is interesting and covers topics such as consciousness, family ties, and blind obedience.
-We don't want to spoil anything but the story takes a few interesting turns and twists before reaching a satisfying climax.
+It will be up to us - 2B - and the rest of YoRHa to stop the horror by beating, shooting, running and jumping down anything that gets in the way.
+The narrative is interesting and covers topics such as consciousness, family ties, and blind obedience.
+We don't want to spoil anything but the story takes a few interesting twists and turns before reaching a satisfying climax.

-The cornerstone of Nier: Automata is action that plays out in the third person, complete with a clear narrative, an open and dynamic game world, and Platinum Games' patented accessible playability.
+The cornerstone of Nier: Automata is action that plays out in the third-person, complete with a clear narrative, an open and dynamic game world, and Platinum Games' patented accessible playability.
 It's a bit like Zelda meets Bayonetta, if you will.
 The game world is large, varied and full of dynamic changes, secrets and side missions.
 As you make progress through the game's main missions, different areas open up and new characters need help with tasks that vary in complexity and scale.

 The move between characters, mainly 2B and another android, 9S, initially impressed.
 2B is tough, straightforward and always puts the mission first.
 9S, on the other hand, often tries to joke around, for example, he wants to be called "Nines", something 2B initially doesn't want to do at all.
 The other characters we met often felt well written and interesting, and here and there we found small, subtle references to the last game.
 However, you needn't have played the first to appreciate its successor, because it's completely independent.